What to do after a hit-and-run in Colorado

 - Report the accident: Accidents in Colorado must be reported.
 If the crash is serious, call for a police officer who can investigate and write a report.
 If it is a less serious accident, you could file a report online when you are safely home.

-- Contact your insurance carrier: Let your insurance company know you were involved in an accident and submit details about the accident such as police reports, witness statements and photos.
+- Contact your insurer: Let your insurance company know you were involved in an accident and file a claim, and submit details about the accident such as police reports, witness statements and photos.

 Will insurance cover a hit-and-run?